NikKowPHP/lessayFrontend/project_rules.md

 12. Performance Optimization

-Code Splitting: Leverage Next.js's automatic code splitting to reduce the initial bundle size and improve page load times.

 Lazy Loading: Lazy load components, images, and other resources that are not immediately needed on the initial page load.

-Image Optimization: Use Next.js's Image component to optimize images for different screen sizes and formats.
-Consider using a CDN for image delivery.

 Memoization: Use React.memo, useMemo, and useCallback to memoize expensive computations and prevent unnecessary re-renders.